Chantel-star/git-task/README.md

 # Example Repo

-This is a simple project that demonstrates basic Git and GitHub usage.
-It includes a program that prints 'Git is awesome!'.
+This repository contains code from a basic Git practice project.
+It includes a simple program that prints 'Git is awesome!' to demonstrate Git commands and workflow.